DavidMorton/atonement-theories/the-necessity-problem-v5.md

 Penal substitutionary atonement (PSA) requires **a constraint on God that did not exist before the fall** — a necessity God acquires when the creature sins.
 Before there is guilt, nothing obliges God to punish.
 After there is guilt, he cannot do otherwise.
 In the God of classical theism that is a foreign object, incompatible with pure act, simplicity, and immutability.

 And it has nowhere to sit.
 Housed outside God, it insults his sovereignty: something that is not God now binds God.
 Housed inside him, it damages his nature: an attribute that is essential yet has no object until a creature sins is an unrealised capacity in a being who is supposed to have none.
 Every available location offends one side or the other, and the pressure is not symmetrical.
 Sovereignty objections arrive immediately and always push inward; objections from the doctrine of God bite only once the constraint is already deep inside, which means they arrive late and against a position already adopted.
+Over time this constraint grows ever smaller until, in 1973, it just goes **poof** (more on that later).
 So the constraint migrates, and it migrates one way.

 Seventeen centuries of that migration end in failure, for a reason that can be stated precisely: every move operates on the *modality* of the constraint — whether the "must" is absolute or hypothetical, whether it sits in the will or the essence — while leaving its *object* untouched.
 In every location the object is creaturely.
 The defect was always in the object.